fxb6476/uNetworks/README.md

 # uNetworks
 Toolkit for creating and training neural networks.
 Built entirely out of standard C libraries.
 Aimed at bringing machine learning to edge devices.

+Currently we support the following network architectures:
+> (Fully Connected) - Artificial Neural Networks
+> Fully Connected Neural Networks
+> Convolutional Layering - Can be used to create CNN's

 To build this program for now do:

 gcc -o output main.c matrix.c ann.c